Latest released products

 Cost-effective with high performance-to-price ratio

-Presentations and teaching (e.g., wireless headset microphones)
+Presentations and teaching (e.g., wireless headset microphone)

 Voice amplification systems